xsuchy/modulemd/README.rst

                 Control whether the module's components' dependencies should be included in the module or not.
 True for dependency inclusion, false otherwise.
+        components/fulltree:
+                Control whether related packages such as debuginfo or unlisted subpackages should be included in the module as well.
+These wouldn't be autoinstalled, just present.
+True for inclusion, false otherwise.